berdal84/nodable/tests/libs/googletest/docs/reference/testing.md

 Calls to `RecordProperty` made during the lifespan of the test (from the moment its constructor starts to the moment its destructor finishes) are output in XML as attributes of the `<testcase>` element.
-Properties recorded from a fixture's `SetUpTestSuite` or `TearDownTestSuite` methods are logged as attributes of the corresponding `<testsuite>` element.
+PropertyGrp recorded from a fixture's `SetUpTestSuite` or `TearDownTestSuite` methods are logged as attributes of the corresponding `<testsuite>` element.
 Calls to `RecordProperty` made in the global context (before or after invocation of `RUN_ALL_TESTS` or from the